Summer Seminar Course Catalog

 27. Collecting Roman Imperial Coinage, Pt.
 1: Imperatorial to Valerian I

 Coins uniquely illustrate ancient Roman culture.
-Using resources from the Edward C. Rochette Money Museum and Dwight N. Manley Numismatic Library collections, students follow the development of Roman Imperial coinage from the Imperatorial period through Valerian I. Political figures, gods and goddesses, and major historical events come to life through these coins.
+Using resources from the Edward C. Rochette Money Museum and Dwight N. Manley Numismatic Library collections, students follow the development of Roman Imperial coinage from the Imperatorial period through Valerian I. This fascinating journey brings to life the intriguing political figures, mysterious gods and goddesses, and exciting historical events of this volatile time.

 28. Advanced Topics in Early American Copper (Copper 2)